-- The incident must be reported by the STC immediately. - The STC contacts the LAC who will give guidance or contact MSDE. - The TIF (available at https://support.mdassessments.com or refer to Appendix D) or another form designed by your LEA must be completed and submitted within five business days of the incident, unless otherwise directed by your LAC or MSDE Test Security Officer. - If follow-up documentation is required by your LAC or MSDE Test Security Officer, complete any additional documentation in a timely manner. - Occasionally, individuals will contact MSDE offices with allegations of testing irregularities or security breaches.
+- The STC must report the incident immediately to the LAC. - The STC contacts the LAC who will give guidance or contact MSDE. - The TIF (available at https://support.mdassessments.com or refer to Appendix D) or another form designed by your LEA must be completed and submitted within five business days of the incident, unless otherwise directed by your LAC or MSDE Test Security Officer. - If follow-up documentation is required by your LAC or MSDE Test Security Officer, complete any additional documentation in a timely manner. - Occasionally, individuals will contact MSDE offices with allegations of testing irregularities or security breaches.
 In these instances, the MSDE Test Security Officer may contact the STC or LAC and ask the individual to investigate the allegations and report back to the MSDE Test Security Officer. - The LAC must file the TIF with MSDE within five business days after the incident.